 A Warlord can't go to war without his weapons, and this one delivers.
 His winged helmet is removable, he's got an 8½" spear

 and a rapier with an ornate handguard.
 The sword fits tightly (perhaps too tightly) in a scabbard that hangs, via chain, from the back of Morgan's belt.
 The tip of the spear comes off so you can fit it in his clenched right hand, but it's still hard to get it in there.
 I had to resort to carving some of the plastic out of the interior of the fist in order to get the spear in at all.

 The metal armor looks worn and tarnished, and a wash on the chain mail creates some dark shadows.
 His lower legs are spattered with brown, making him look like he's trudged through acres of mud.
 Articulation is average for a DCD figure, but with an extra balljoint for the animal skull on his shoulder (really) and a swivel joint instead of a hinged right elbow.

 So why, if the original series was canceled after three issues, did anyone make a toy?
 Or bother with an update, for that matter?
 Because it was eventually un-canceled and ended up running for nearly 140 issues, lasting until 1989.
 Warlord and the mystical land of Skartaris even appeared on an episode of Justice League Unlimited.
 The new series may have been a swift failure, but this figure is worth getting, even if you don't know the character.
-Save a spot next to him for the Conan that Marvel Toys will be releasing in their Legendary Heroes line, and these two barbarians can duke it out again.
+Save a spot next to him for the Conan that Marvel Toys will be releasing in their Legendary Heroes line, or that oversied He-Man Mattel has been working on, and these rugged barbarians can duke it out again.